On products of elementarily indivisible structures: The existence of non-transitive elementarily indivisible structures

 Now by QE of $\cM$ and of $\cN_0 \equiv \cN_1$ and by Theorem \ref{compositionQE}, there is an $\cL \cup \{s\}$-theory $T$ admitting QE, such that $\scomp{\cM}{\cN_1}^s, \gcompMN^s \models T$.
 By QE of $T$, $e_1$ and $e_2$ are elementary embeddings. \end{proof}

-\begin{corollary} There is an elementarily indivisible structure that is not transitive and not homogeneous. \end{corollary}
+\begin{corollary} There is an elementarily indivisible structure (in a finite language) that is not transitive and not homogeneous. \end{corollary}

-\begin{proof} Let $\cM$ be any transitive elementarily indivisible structure (all the classic examples in the introduction are), let $\langle\cN_0, \cN_1\rangle$ be an elementarily indivisible pair (the existence of such a pair is established in Example \ref{exampleElemPair}), let $\cM_1\subset \cM$ such that there is some $\cM'\subseteq \cM_1$ satisfying $\cM'\cong \cM$ and $\cM'\prec \cM$ (by elementary indivisibility, there are $2^{\aleph_0}$ such but it does not harm to assume $\cM_1$ is co-finite) and let By Theorem \ref{elemNontransitive}, $\gcompMN^s$ is elementarily indivisible and not transitive.
+\begin{proof} Let $\cM$ be any transitive elementarily indivisible structure (all the classic examples in the introduction are), let $\langle\cN_0, \cN_1\rangle$ be an elementarily indivisible pair (in a finite language), e.g. Example \ref{exampleElemPairFin}.
+Let $\cM_1\subset \cM$ be such that there is some $\cM'\subseteq \cM_1$ satisfying $\cM'\cong \cM$ and $\cM'\prec \cM$ (by elementary indivisibility, there are $2^{\aleph_0}$ such but it does not harm to assume $\cM_1$ is co-finite) and let By Theorem \ref{elemNontransitive}, $\gcompMN^s$ is elementarily indivisible and not transitive.
 By Corollary \ref{ElemHomIsTrans}, $\gcompMN^s$ is not homogeneous. \end{proof}